- Chen, P. et al. (2010) J. Biol. Chem. 285, 14882.

 - Alomone Labs κ-Conotoxin RIIIJ inhibits KV1.2 currents in Xenopus oocytes.A.
 Time course of κ-Conotoxin-RIIIJ (#STC-660) action on Kv1.2 currents.
 Current amplitudes were plotted as a function of time.
 Membrane potential was held at –80 mV and oocytes were stimulated by a 100 ms voltage ramp to 0 mV.
 50 nM κ-Conotoxin-RIIIJ were perfused as indicated by the bar (green) at -15 mV for 160 sec.
 B. Superimposed examples of KV1.2 channel current in the absence (control) and presence of 50 nM κ-Conotoxin-RIIIJ (taken from the experiment in A).

-κ-conotoxin RIIIJ (κ-M-RIIIJ), is a 25 amino-acid peptidyl toxin belonging to the conotoxin M superfamily.
+κ-conotoxin RIIIJ (κ-M-RIIIJ), is a peptide toxin belonging to the conotoxin M superfamily, and was originally isolated from Conus radiatus (Rayed cone) venom.
 This conopeptide inhibits the homotetrameric human KV1.2 channels (IC50 = 33 nM)3. κ-M-RIIIJ was found to exert cardioprotective effects, presumably due to the high affinity of this peptide for mammalian KV1.2 and KV1.2- containing heteromultimers3.

 Voltage-gated K+ channels represent a structurally and functionally diverse group of membrane proteins.
 These channels establish the resting membrane potential and modulate the frequency and duration of action potentials in nerve and muscle1,2.